Great European Journey

 Day 5 — Mannheim for Heidelberg

 This morning, from Mannheim, transfer to Heidelberg, where luminaries such as Goethe and Schumann came to experience the intellectual atmosphere of Heidelberg University, Germany’s oldest, founded in 1386.
 To many on the “Grand Tour” of Europe, fashionable in the 17th, 18th and 19th centuries, Heidelberg epitomized Germany, nestled in the densely wooded valley of the Neckar River and alive with the spirit of German Romanticism.
-Heidelberg has preserved its authentic Renaissance-Baroque character, including the eight remaining arches of the famous Alte Brücke (Old Bridge) that span the Neckar River.
+Heidelberg has preserved its authentic Renaissance‑Baroque character, including the eight remaining arches of the famous Alte Brücke (Old Bridge) that span the Neckar River.
 Visit imposing Heidelberg Castle, a magnificent, 13th-century edifice perched above the river.
 The stately ruins preserve Heidelberg’s links to its medieval past.
+Spend the remainder of the day on board the Amadeus Silver III.
 (B,L,D)

 Day 6 — Strasbourg, France

 Enjoy lunch aboard ship.
 The afternoon is free for independent pursuits.
-This evening, attend the Captain’s Farewell Dinner.
-(B,L,D)
+This evening, attend the Captain’s Farewell Reception.
+(B,L,R,D)

-Disembark in Basel and enjoy a scenic transfer across the rolling Swiss countryside to Berne, Switzerland’s historic capital.
-Visit the Old Town, a UNESCO World Heritage site and beautifully preserved medieval gem noted for its arcaded sidewalks.
+Disembark in Basel and transfer across the rolling Swiss countryside to Berne, Switzerland’s historic capital.
+Visit the Old Town, a UNESCO World Heritage site noted for its arcaded sidewalks.
 Have lunch in a traditional Bernese restaurant.
+Continue through one of the most stunning areas of Switzerland, the spectacular Bernse Oberland; traveling from subtropical lowlands to the snow-capped heights of the Alps.
+Admire the impressive soaring, jagged, snowy mountain peaks and the green, rolling hills above glacial lakes surrounded by densely wooded forests.

-Then, enjoy a scenic motorcoach transfer to Lucerne, where you will check into the lakeside, deluxe Hotel Schweizerhof Lucerne and enjoy an evening at leisure.
+Later, enjoy a scenic motor coach transfer to Lucerne and check into the lakeside five-star Hotel Schweizerhof Lucerne and enjoy an evening at leisure.
 (B,L)

 A long-favored destination of travelers, Lucerne is set against the backdrop of its deep blue lake and the rugged grandeur of Mounts Pilatus and Rigi.
 Begin your morning walking tour in the Weinmarkt (wine market), surrounded by historic burghers’ houses.
 See the Hofkirche (Court Church), one of the finest examples of German Renaissance architecture, and the Lion Monument, dedicated to the Swiss Guards who gave their lives defending Louis XVI during the French Revolution.
 Walk across Lucerne’s most famous landmark, the delightful, 14th‑century wooden Chapel Bridge, which spans the Reuss River and is adorned with 17th-century paintings.

-Ascend Mount Pilatus by panoramic gondola to its 7000-foot summit for a magnificent 360-degree panorama of central Switzerland’s mountains, peaks, forests and lakes.
+Ascend Mount Pilatus by panoramic gondola to its 7000-foot summit for a magnificent 360-degree panoramic view of central Switzerland’s mountains, forests and lakes.
 Enjoy lunch in a summit restaurant followed by free time.
-Board the Pilatus Railway, the world’s steepest cogwheel railway, then descend more than 5,300 feet in less than three miles on return to the shores of Lake Lucerne, where you will enjoy a scenic lake cruise.
+Board the Pilatus Railway, the world’s steepest cogwheel railway, then descend more than 5300 feet in less than three miles on return to the shores of Lake Lucerne, where you will enjoy a scenic lake cruise.
 (B,L)

 Relax during a scenic transfer from Lucerne to Andermatt.
-Lunch is included in Andermatt before you board the fabled Glacier Express, “the world’s slowest fast train,” and travel through the heart of the Alps, where the natural beauty of the mountains rivals the skill and ingenuity of the engineers who created this rail route across Europe’s most challenging terrain—requiring the construction of 291 bridges and 91 tunnels.
+Lunch is included in Andermatt before you board the fabled Glacier Express, “the world’s slowest fast train.”
+Travel through the heart of the Alps, where the natural beauty of the mountains rivals the skill and ingenuity of the engineers who created this challenging rail route—requiring the construction of more than 290 bridges and 90 tunnels.

 Arrive in the Alpine resort of Zermatt, dramatically located beneath the pinnacle of the iconic Matterhorn.
-Check into the chalet-style Hotel Alex and enjoy dinner in the hotel.
+Check into the chalet-style Hotel Alex.
+The remainder of the afternoon is at leisure.
+Enjoy dinner in the hotel tonight.
 (B,L,D)

 Today, travel aboard the famous Gornergrat Bahn, the highest cog railway in Europe.
-Ascend through forests of pine and larch and cross meadows ablaze with wildflowers to the 10,000‑foot‑high Gornergrat.
+Ascend through pine and larch forests and cross meadows ablaze with wildflowers to the 10,000‑foot‑high Gornergrat.
 From the observatory atop the Gornergrat, look out over sweeping vistas of Europe’s most breathtaking Alpine scenery—the serrated profiles of the Matterhorn, the Liskamm and Dufourspitze mountains and vast Gorner Glacier.
 Return to Zermatt at your leisure, with the option to stop en route at Riffelberg for the panoramic view of Monte Rosa and the majestic Matterhorn.
-The Farewell Reception and dinner will be in the hotel tonight.
+The Farewell Reception and dinner is in the hotel this evening.
 (B,R,D)

 Following breakfast, transfer to Geneva for your return flight to the U.S. (B)